How to buy dollars

 The US dollar is the official currency of the United States of America.
 It's also legal tender in Ecuador, El Salvador and East Timor, as well as the British Virgin Islands and the Turks & Caicos Islands, though several of these issue their own coins, and just use US dollar notes.

-It's also accepted – though not everywhere, and it's not the official currency – in many countries around the world including Afghanistan, Cambodia, Costa Rica, Honduras, Laos, (parts of) Mexico, North Korea, Peru, Syria, Vietnam and Zimbabwe.
+It's also accepted – though not everywhere, and it's not the official currency – in many countries around the world including Afghanistan, Cambodia, Costa Rica, Honduras, Laos, (parts of) Mexico, North Korea, Peru, Vietnam and Zimbabwe.

 Many other countries have a currency called the dollar, including Australia, Canada, Hong Kong, Jamaica, Liberia, Namibia, New Zealand, Singapore and Taiwan, though these are separate sovereign currencies.